 Application for residence on campus may be made with the Residence Halls Office.
 A \$100.00 reservation/security deposit is required at the time of the initial application.
 Reservations are filled in the order of the arrival of complete applications (with deposits).
-Students who make reservations but are unable to attend the University will receive a \$50.00 refund from their deposits ONLY when they provide the Residence Halls Office with a written cancellation before the first day of the contract period (which is usually the Saturday before classes begin for the given semester).
+Students who make reservations but are unable to attend 2011-2012, the University will receive a \$50.00 refund from their deposits ONLY when they provide the Residence Halls Office with a written cancellation before the first day of the contract period.
 After that date, the entire deposit will be forfeited.
-A reservation will be automatically canceled, if a student fails to arrive at the residence hall at the beginning of the contract period, unless a written confirmation of the reservation, which specifies the date of arrival, is received by the Housing Office before the first day of the contract period.
+A reservation will be automatically canceled, if a student fails to arrive at the residence hall at the beginning of the contract period, unless a written confirmation of the reservation, which specifies the date of arrival, is received by the Residence Halls Office before the first day of the contract period.

-To receive a Housing application or additional information regarding Student Housing & Residence Life, contact the Student Housing & Residence Life Office at:
+To receive a Housing application or additional information regarding Residence Hall, contact the Residence Halls Office at: Residence Halls Office

-Residence Halls University of Guam UOG Station Mangilao, Guam 96923 Phone: (671) 735-2260 Fax: (671) 734-2262 E-Mail: rho@uguam.uog.edu WebPage: www.uog.edu

-Prospective residents are welcome to visit the residence halls Monday through Friday, from 8:00 a.m. to 5:00 p.m.
+University of Guam UOG Station Mangilao, Guam 96923 Phone: (671) 735-2260 Fax: (671) 734-2262 E-Mail: rho@uguam.uog.edu WebPage: www.uog.edu Prospective residents are welcome to visit the residence halls Monday through Friday, from 8:00 a.m. to 5:00 p.m.
 Call 671-735-2260 to schedule a visit.